-The last documented date of an academically related activity recorded by the college or, if no date is available, the midpoint of the student's term of enrollment.
+• The last documented date of an academically related activity recorded by the college or, if no date is available, the midpoint of the student's term of enrollment.

-Any student intending to officially withdraw or requesting an academic leave of absence must notify the Associate Dean of Student Services either orally or in writing.
-All requests for an academic leave of absence will be approved or denied by the Dean or Provost.
-Link to RVU's academic leave of absence policy: https://www.rvu.edu/handbook/.
-RVU does not have a financial aid leave of absence, students placed on an academic leave of absence will be withdrawn for the purpose of Title IV.
+Any student intending to officially withdraw or requesting an academic leave of absence must notify the Program Director, either verbally or in writing.
+All requests for an academic leave of absence will be approved or denied by the Program Director, Dean, or Provost.
+Link to RVU's academic leave of absence policy: https://catalog.rvu.edu/university-policies/ student-enrollment-status-changes.
+RVU does not have a financial aid leave of absence; students placed on an academic leave of absence will be withdrawn for Title IV aid.